IS200TREGS4B - Trip Emergency Board

 • The controller's application software serves as the means to initiate tests on the trip solenoids.
 Online testing capabilities enable the individual tripping of each solenoid, either through the PTR relays controlled by the controller or via the ETR relays originating from the protection module.
 A contact from each solenoid circuit is connected as an input, ensuring a positive indication that the solenoid has been successfully tripped.

-• Moreover, the system offers primary and emergency offline overspeed tests for the purpose of confirming the actual trips resulting from software-simulated overspeed conditions.
+• Moreover, the system offers primary and emergency offline overspeed tests to confirm the actual trips resulting from software-simulated overspeed conditions.
 These tests provide a comprehensive verification of the system's response to various trip scenarios, ensuring its reliability and safety.

 Product Attributes